danqroz/Openai-mDeberta-ask/README.md

 ![main](https://github.com/danqroz/QA-doc-and-site/assets/75531272/89f31b4c-1bb9-4ada-9911-91fd29abde36)

-## Ask File / Talk With Your Documents
+## File QA / Talk With Your Documents

-On _Ask File_ page, you can chat with this README that already had generated indexes and it is available for the models.
+On _File QA_ page, you can chat with this README that already had generated indexes and it is available for the models.
 You can ask any question about this project.

 ![ask_file](https://github.com/danqroz/QA-doc-and-site/assets/75531272/611c279c-68ce-4488-816a-c565d11cd908)